Sohoxic/toxic/content/starthere.md

   - year: "2021"
     achievements:
+      - I wanted to write a paper inspired by Mohana Lakshmi ma’am, read literature on this but couldn’t continue because much more profound knowledge was required quantum physics.
+This was the start if me exploring the field of research.
       - "Started learning python, got really interested in Quantum physics (Thanks to <a href=\"https://staff.pes.edu/nm1396/\" class=\"external-link\">Dr. Mohana Lakshmi<svg width=\"12\" height=\"12\" viewBox=\"0 0 24 24\" fill=\"none\" stroke=\"currentColor\" stroke-width=\"2\"><path d=\"M18 13v6a2 2 0 01-2 2H5a2 2 0 01-2-2V8a2 2 0 012-2h6M15 3h6v6M10 14L21 3\"/></svg></a>)."
-      - "I wanted to write a paper inspired by Dr. Mohana Lakshmi ma'am when she talked about her academic journey."
       - "<a href=\"/journey.html\" class=\"external-link\">Started my Bachelor's in Computer Science and moved to Bengaluru <svg width=\"12\" height=\"12\" viewBox=\"0 0 24 24\" fill=\"none\" stroke=\"currentColor\" stroke-width=\"2\"><path d=\"M18 13v6a2 2 0 01-2 2H5a2 2 0 01-2-2V8a2 2 0 012-2h6M15 3h6v6M10 14L21 3\"/></svg></a> (the best decision of my life, thanks to BABA.)"

   - year: "2020"